 The Head of Boarding is also a permanent member of the School Council so as to represent boarders' views.
-(NMS 19) They also have responsibilities such as helping with the induction of new boarders, organising the 'Buns' rota, distributing tuck and 'seconds' at breakfast.
+(NMS 21) They also have responsibilities such as helping with the induction of new boarders, organising the 'Buns' rota, distributing tuck and 'seconds' at breakfast.
 Also competitions, such as the pool competition, are organised by them.

 Children are encouraged to take an active role in boarding and help to integrate new boarders or younger boarders to the boarding routine through the 'buddy' system.
 Each dormitory has an elected representative who can put forward the ideas and views of their peers - they meet once a term with the Head of Boarding who feeds back to the Housemaster.
-Younger children are also responsible for lowering and raising the school flag each evening and the following morning and taking the school dogs for a morning stroll before breakfast.
+Younger children often take responsibility for taking the school dogs for a morning stroll before breakfast.